🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Expecting tone sensitivity from a task-only tool

-The system responds correctly — within its limits — but the user expects more.
+The system responds within its limits.

 Expectations Must Match the Tool

-Before starting work, operators should ask:
+Before beginning work, operators should ask:

 What kind of thinking does this task require?

-How much context needs to be preserved?
+How much context must be preserved?

 How flexible should tone be?